 The preganglionic neurones use acetylcholine as a neurotransmitter while the postganglionic neurones use noradrenaline.
-The exception this this rule is the innervation of the sweat glands and chromaffin cells of the adrenal medulla, which are cholinergic as they use acetylcholine as a neurotransmitter.
+The exception to this rule is the innervation of the sweat glands and chromaffin cells of the adrenal medulla, which are cholinergic as they use acetylcholine as a neurotransmitter.

 Summary of SNS and PNS

 The sympathetic and parasympathetic pathways have very similar structures but with a few key differences.
 The table below shows a comparison of these 2 systems.